netlify/labs/features/api-authentication/documentation/README.md

 export { handler };
 ```

+In the example above, `secrets` becomes the all-encompassing JSON blob that contains tokens to every single service you've authenticated with in the Netlify web interface.

 Assuming that you save the file as `checkStatus.ts` in [your functions directory](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder), you will be able to verify the results by sending a GET request to the URL:

 ```http